Kim Pate# Now display the riding related to this user ?>

-- Sen. Pate is an internationally renowned human rights expert and champion for social justice, equality and criminal justice.
+- Senator Kim Pate is an internationally renowned human rights expert and champion for social justice, equality and criminal justice.

-- She has contributed to national and international policy discussions on women in the criminal justice system through her research, writings and volunteerism.
+- Senator Pate contributed to national and international policy discussions on women in the criminal justice system through her research, writings and volunteerism.
 She has also shed light on the special needs of Aboriginal women, who are overrepresented in Canadian federal prisons, and those with mental health issues.

-- She is trained as a teacher and a lawyer and has been at the forefront of public education campaigns, research, and legislative and administrative reform at the regional, national and international level.
+- Pate is trained as a teacher and a lawyer and has been at the forefront of public education campaigns, research, and legislative and administrative reform at the regional, national and international level.

 - She graduated from Dalhousie Law School in 1984 with honours in the Clinical Law Programme and has completed post graduate work in the area of forensic mental health.

-- She is currently a part-time professor in the University of Ottawa’s Faculty of Law, has authored many articles in academic journals, and has acted as a mentor to women and law students.
+- Senator Pate is currently a part-time professor in the University of Ottawa’s Faculty of Law, has authored many articles in academic journals, and has acted as a mentor to women and law students.

-- In 1994, she was one of the first people permitted to enter the Kingston Prison for Women after a violent altercation between six inmates and officers.
+- Kim Pate was one of the first people permitted to enter the Kingston Prison for Women after a violent altercation between six inmates and officers in 1994.

 - She has also served on a host of boards, committees and advisory groups, and is currently on the advisory board of the National Women’s Legal Mentoring Program, Human Rights International’s Canadian Advocacy Committee, and Legal Aid Ontario’s Prison Advisory Committee.
 She also occupied the Sallows Chair in Human Rights at the University of Saskatchewan College of Law in 2014 and 2015.